mrrfv/offline-server-auto-restart/README.md

 # offline-server-auto-restart

-Use a Raspberry Pi and Tapo P100 (or P105) smart plug to automatically power cycle a server that unexpectedly went down.
+Have you tried turning it off and on again?
+Offline Server Auto Restart uses a Raspberry Pi and Tapo P100 (or P105) smart plug to automatically power cycle a server that unexpectedly went down.

 ## Requirements